The Institute for Art and Olfaction: History

 Described as "the West Coast's first organization to explore perfume in a larger arts context", The Institute for Art and Olfaction (IAO) was founded in October 2012 by Saskia Wilson-Brown.
 The IAO opened its experimental studio to the public in downtown Los Angeles in March 2013, moving to Koreatown in March 2014 and to its home on Chung King Road in Chinatown, Los Angeles in March, 2015.
 The IAO was created to counterbalance what Wilson-Brown perceived as a lack of access and transparency in the fragrance industry.

 Hundreds of scent samples adorn a wall at the institute.

 Molds of noses line one wall of the institute.

 In January 2014, the IAO launched its first large-scale public arts project with 'A Trip to Japan in Sixteen Minutes, Revisited' at the Hammer Museum.
 It has since collaborated with Miles Regis, Zoe Crosher, Andrew Berardini, Austin Young, Marcos Lutyens, Bettina Hubby, dublab, Jo Burzynska, Cat Jones, Aleesa Cohene, Sean Raspet, Boris Raux, Volta, Snowblink, Erik Benjamins, Maxwell Williams, The Institute for New Feeling, Hilda Kozari, Machine Project, Public Fiction, Seth Bogart, Research for the Bermuda Triangle (Regina Mamou and Lara Salmon), Christy Gast, Esmeralda Kosmatopoulous, Fallen Fruit, and many more artists, writers, arts collectives, and musicians.

 In April 2014, the IAO held the first annual Art and Olfaction Awards, a yearly awards mechanism designed to help celebrate excellence in independent and artisan perfumery.
-Subsequent award events were held at Goethe Institute Los Angeles, Hammer Museum, Silent Green Kulturquartier in Berlin, the Tabernacle in London, Oude Kerk in Amsterdam, Casa do Alentejo in Lisbon.
+Subsequent award events were held at Goethe Institute Los Angeles, Hammer Museum, Silent Green Kulturquartier in Berlin, the Tabernacle in London, Oude Kerk in Amsterdam, Casa do Alentejo in Lisbon, Gazarte in Athens.